Special River Tay Moments

 Turas A Bhradain Salmon Journey Series

 The 'Turas A Bhradain' series as many of you'll know has since been recommissioned several times and even a few weeks ago one of the last programs in the recent series was screened and full credit goes to top producer Chris Webster and presenter Neen Mackay and their brilliant film production team along with all the Scottish salmon professionals who stood up and participated.
-For me in 2008 the dark side of being involved would have been the risk of the beat I was in charge of blanking on National TV which was probably why more cautious ghillies shied away from grabbing this massive 'profiling' exercise opportunity.
-Since the original 'The Tay' episode was filmed in 2008 it has been replayed hundreds of times so truly a fantastic memory of a great Spring day out on the middle Tay's beautiful Newtyle salmon beat.
+For me in 2008 the dark side of being involved would have been the risk of the beat I was in charge of blanking on National TV which was probably why more cautious ghillies shied away from grabbing this massive potential 'profiling' opportunity.
+Since the original 'The Tay' episode was filmed in 2008 it has been replayed many times so truly a fantastic memory of a great Spring day out on the middle Tay's beautiful Newtyle salmon beat.

 Keith Arthur 'Tight Lines' Sky TV

 A few seasons ago another fantastic opportunity arose to host the UK's most famous angler Keith Arthur (who is one of the nicest & knowledgeable fellow fishers I've ever met) on the River Tay for his highly viewed Sky TV 'Tight Lines' show.
-Keith has caught more fish than some of the North Sea trawlers have but our silver friends had always alluded him for one reason or another for several years but seven minutes was all that was required when the Jockster entered the ring!
+Keith has caught more fish than some of the North Sea trawlers have but our silver friends had always alluded him for one reason or another for several years but seven minutes was all that was required when I entered the ring!
 I'm not taking full credit for that one though as any good ghillie occasionally needs a quality 'tip off' from a fellow professional.

 The Glendelvine Salmon Beat Of The River Tay